drcandacemakedamoore/cleanX/paper/paper.md

 datasets web-scraped together by non-radiologists [@Tizhoosh2021].

-"Label leakage" depends on the desired labels for a dataset but can happen in many ways.
+"Label leakage" depends on the desired labels for a dataset but can happen in multiple ways.
 More subtle forms of label leakage may occur when certain machines are more likely to be used on certain patients.
 Depending upon the goals of a model, there may be other types of "out of domain data" that are easy to see, such as inverted